zurutech/zurutech.github.io/_posts/2021-02-12-unit-testing-with-unreal-engine-4.md

 #### Latent commands in Automation Spec

 I am sometimes asked if Latent Commands can be used in Specs.
-Indeed, developers trying to use them are often confused by their behaviour in this scenario.
+Indeed, developers trying to use them are often confused by their behavior in this scenario.
 Let me try to explain what is going on.

 By looking at the `FAutomationSpecBase` implementation, one finds out that an automation spec is like a classic *simple automation test*, in which the `BeforeEach`, `It` and `AfterEach` are enqueued as latent commands.